Arieg419/Mindflow.ai/readme.md

 ### Quick Start

-So far Mindflow.ai supports adding copied text, images and embedding youtube videos.
+So far Mindflow.ai supports
+	* File watching
+	* Adding copied text
+	* Adding images
+	* Embedding youtube videos

 Navigate to the timeline tab.
 It should be empty.